PermutaTriangle/Permuta/README.rst

     ...     print(strat.reference())
     Enumeration of Permutation Classes and Weighted Labelled Independent Sets: Corollary 4.6 The class contains only finitely many simple permutations

+The output is the name of a paper, followed by the statement in the paper where the enumeration strategy is discussed or stated.

 Permutation statistics
 ######################